lstchk/am-notificator/README.md

 # am-notificator
-New realese notificator from Apple Music
+New release notificator from Apple Music